 ArchitectUniversity of Melbourne

-From the architect.
+Text description provided by the architects.
 Masters students from the University of Melbourne’s Faculty of Architecture, Building & Planning worked with the Gumala Aboriginal Corporation to build an early childhood learning center in the Pilbara region of Western Australia this past June.
 The students spent ten days in Wakathuni - a 'homeland' community with a cluster of 20 houses - working to construct an early childhood center to local needs.
 The buildings, built from four modified shipping containers, include two dramatic roof structures and be linked with extensive decking and landscaping.

 The students will use their time to consult with the community to tailor the design to suit the site, climate and local aspirations.
 The design is not totally finalized, leaving scope for locals to teach the students the best way to integrate the building to their needs.